Explore the wonders of a wonderful Thames Lunch Cruise as you take in the famous sites of the Capital City. Wonderful dining experience for 2.

 - Gift Voucher valid for 2 Participants

-Children aged 5 and under are not permitted on board.
+Children under the age of 3 are not permitted on board.

 You must arrive promptly at the times quoted, as any late-comers will miss the boat - the times are scheduled.